Private Education in Singapore

 - Quality assurance, monitoring and results

-LASALLE recognises the importance the EduTrust framework and all legislations enacted by the Committee for Private Education.
+LASALLE recognises the importance of the EduTrust certification scheme, and all legislations enacted by the Committee for Private Education.

 LASALLE College of the Arts is registered with the Committee for Private Education (CPE).